 Crassula arborescens, commonly known as the “silver dollar plant” or “silver jade plant”, looks drastically different from its cousin Crassula ovata.
 The silver jade plant is a native shrub of South Africa’s Western Cape and can reach up to 4 feet in height.

 Crassula arborescens has silver-gray foliage that almost grows quite close together.
-Each leaf has an almost fan-like shape, and there may also be a bluish tinge to the leaves.
+Each leaf has an almost fan-like shape, and the leaves may also have a bluish tinge.
 This variety has small pink or white flowers that emerge in the fall and winter.
 Silver jade plants perform well as houseplants if given warm enough conditions.

 2) Crassula argentea ‘Gollum’